edsu/wikitrends/README.md

-fetch.sh is a somewhat gnarly shell script that takes advantage of unix command line goodness to pull down the big compressed files from Wikimedia and sort them. jsonify.py is a simple python script that reads the output of fetch.sh and out the data as JSON.
+fetch.sh is a somewhat gnarly shell script that takes advantage of unix command line goodness to pull down the big compressed files from Wikimedia and sort them. jsonify.py is a simple python script that reads the output of fetch.sh and output the data as JSON.

 You should be able to put this in your crontab to have the JSON files generated every hour: